Icinga/icingaweb2-module-training/doc/01-Icinga-CLI.md

 If you install Icinga Web from packages, everything is already in the right place.

-For our test environment we will do this manually:
+For the test environment we can do this manually:

 ```bash
 apt-get install -y bash-completion